Sleeping in Airports

 6. Check out Honolulu

 First things first: leaving the airport.
 HNL is about 6 miles west of downtown.
 Several bus lines connect the airport with points of interest across the city, departing roughly every 30 minutes.
-If you are limited for time you will definitely want to take a taxi to get around.
-Luggage storage is available in Terminal 2 so you can move about freely.
+If time is limited, you will want to take a taxi.
+Luggage storage is available in Terminal 2, so you can move about freely.

-Once you’re in Honolulu, head to Waikiki Beach and dip your toes in the warm Pacific waters.
-The sun and seabreeze are the perfect antidotes to a long-haul flight.
+Once in Honolulu, head to Waikiki Beach and dip your toes in the warm Pacific waters.
+The sun and sea breeze are the perfect antidotes to a long-haul flight.
 Surf and boogie board rentals are available, too.
-If exercise is what you’re craving, a sweaty hike up to Diamond Head will do the trick – and provide panoramic, inspiring views.
+If you’re craving exercise, a sweaty hike up to Diamond Head will do the trick – and provide panoramic, inspiring views.
 Wear the right foot gear, bring water and sunscreen, and plan about 2 hours.
-Pearl Harbor is located not far from the airport, so take in some history and see the USS Arizona Memorial – plus it’s free.
-There’s plenty more to see in this booming beachtown, so check out more tips and suggestions in our Honolulu Airport Layover Sightseeing Guide.
+Pearl Harbor is not far from the airport, so take in some history and see the USS Arizona Memorial – plus, it’s free.
+There’s more to see in this booming beach town, so check out more tips and suggestions in our Honolulu Airport Layover Sightseeing Guide.

 7. Sleep

 These are just a few things to do on a layover at Honolulu Airport.
-Visit our Honolulu Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Honolulu Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.